FleetOpsClub logo

 Start with how the pricing model scales after rollout, not only the first number the vendor shows.

-Pricing model: ~$13.95/vehicle/mo (no contract).
+One Step GPS uses ~$13.95/vehicle/mo (no contract) pricing.
 Starting price: Real-time tracking, geofencing, alerts, trip history, driver reports

 Read the pricing through the buying motion, not only the packaging language.